mbahng/mbahng-com/Research/ml/md/1936eckart_pca-with-svd.md

 # Contribution

-   Proves PCA is a low-rank approximation.
+   Proves PCA is a low-rank approximation and shows that this problem reduces to having good eigensolvers.